 The organization shall retain documented information as evidence of:

-a) the nature of the nonconformities and any subsequent actions taken;
+a) the nature of the nonconformities and any subsequent actions are taken;

 b) the results of any corrective action.